matthiasschnurr1710-cell/Ki-Desctop-Agent-LM-Studio-to-other-programm/README.md

 The example chat history between me and oss20 is almost as applicable to Qwen 3 4b with less than 3 GB of hard drive space.
 OSS20 remained completely stable, although Quen3 4b confused the sun and the moon.
 After the hint, it corrected itself.
 And both LLMs can write Word commands using my technology.

 I have uploaded two Snipping Tool video instructions, these are without speech and text, which are intended to show how the respective conversion can work.

+I'm going to write a small but easy program to control a humanoid robot in the future:
+Sensors, servos, and other components will be controlled via VBA.
+If, for example, an obstacle is encountered, the LLM will be asked which path the machine should take.

 I'm grateful for any further development.